kosteklvp/micronaut-harvests/README.md

 ## Launching

 Download executable jar file from **Releases** section and run service.
+It runs on port 8080.

 ## Features